shinybrar/releaseer/README.md

 The conventions and specifications used in this release process are agnostic to the programming language, framework, or platform.
 They are based on the current best practices in the industry and are designed to be flexible and extensible.
 They can be adapted to fit the needs of any specific project or development team.

-- [Conventianal Commits](https://www.conventionalcommits.org/en/v1.0.0/), which is a specification for adding human and machine readable meaning to commit messages.
+- [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), which is a specification for adding human and machine readable meaning to commit messages.
 - [SemVer](https://semver.org), which is a specification for versioning software.
 - [Changelog](https://keepachangelog.com/en/1.0.0/), which is a specification for maintaining the history of a project.
 - [Continous Integration](https://en.wikipedia.org/wiki/Continuous_integration), which is a software development practice where developers integrate code into a shared repository frequently, preferably several times a day.
 Each integration can then be verified by an automated build and automated tests.
 - Release Automation Process, which is the process of automating the release process.
 This can include automating the generation of changelog, the creation of release branches, the tagging of releases, and the publishing of releases.
-- [Continous Deployment](https://en.wikipedia.org/wiki/Continuous_deployment), which is a software development practice where code releases automatically built, tested, and deployed to environments.
+- [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_deployment), which is a software development practice where code releases are automatically built, tested, and deployed to environments.

 ## Tools

 To automate the release process, we use the following tools and practices which focus on developer experience, maintainability, and reliability.
 They are designed to be simple, efficient, and scalable with the goal of freeing developers from the burden of manual tasks and allowing them to focus on writing code.

 - [Commitizen](https://commitizen-tools.github.io/commitizen/), which is a command-line tool for generating conventional commits.
-It provides a set of prompts for generating commit messages that follow the [Conventianal Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+It provides a set of prompts for generating commit messages that follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 - [Github Actions](https://github.com/features/actions), which is a Continuous Integration and Deployment platform provided by Github.
-It allows you to automate the release process by running scripts in response to events, such as pushing code to a repository or openning a pull request.
+It allows you to automate the release process by running scripts in response to events, such as pushing code to a repository or opening a pull request.
 You can use other CI/CD tools, such as Jenkins, Gitlab CI, and CircleCI as well.
 - [Code Coverage](https://en.wikipedia.org/wiki/Code_coverage), which is a measure of how much of your codebase is covered by tests.
 It can be used to determine the quality of your tests and identify areas of your codebase that are not tested.
 You can use tools like `codecov`, `coveralls`, and `sonarqube` to measure code coverage.
 While code coverage is not a perfect measure of quality, it can still instill confidence in your codebase, especially in the paradigm of continuous integration and deployment.
 - [Release Please](https://github.com/googleapis/release-please), which is a tool for automating the release process published by Google.
 It generates release PRs, changelog, and tags based on the Conventional Commits specification.
 It can be used as a standalone process or in conjunction with Github Actions to automate the release process.
 - [Pre-commit](https://pre-commit.com), which is a framework for managing and maintaining multi-language hooks for git repositories.
 Hooks are scripts that run before or after certain git commands and can be used for a variety of tasks, such as linting, formatting, and testing.
 It can be used to enforce coding standards and conventions, such as commit message format.
 You can configure pre-commit to run `pytest` for a python project, `eslint` for a javascript project etc.